civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(5)** Subsection (4) does not apply in respect of an order that, in the opinion of the Minister, contains confidential or privileged information or information the publication of which would pose a risk to national security, national economic security or competition.

-> **Explanatory Note**:
-> New.

 ## Consequential Amendment to the `Transportation Appeal Tribunal of Canada Act`

 ### Section 123

 Subsection 2(3) of the `Transportation Appeal Tribunal of Canada Act` is replaced by the following:

-**(3)** The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to **129.17** of the `Canada Marine Act`, sections 16.1 to 16.25 of the `Motor Vehicle Safety Act`, sections 39.1 to 39.26 of the `Canadian Navigable Waters Act`, sections 130.01 to 130.19 of the `Marine Liability Act` and **sections 32.1 to 32.28 of the `Transportation of Dangerous Goods Act, 1992`**.
+**(3)** The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.17 of the `Canada Marine Act`, sections 16.1 to 16.25 of the `Motor Vehicle Safety Act`, sections 39.1 to 39.26 of the `Canadian Navigable Waters Act`, sections 130.01 to 130.19 of the `Marine Liability Act` and sections 32.1 to 32.28 of the `Transportation of Dangerous Goods Act, 1992`.

-> **Explanatory Note**:
-> Existing text of subsection 2(3):
-> *Existing Text*:
-> > The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.19 of the `Canada Marine Act`, sections 16.1 to 16.25 of the `Motor Vehicle Safety Act`, sections 39.1 to 39.26 of the `Canadian Navigable Waters Act` and sections 130.01 to 130.19 of the `Marine Liability Act`.

 ## Coordinating Amendment